algofaktura/easy_dc_rust/README.md

 ![Discocube 3640 view](imgs/icy_cube3.png?raw=true "confetti cube")
 *Discocubes as glb, using different mirrored texture yields personalized results and unique reflections meaning each discocube has its own reflection/shadow fingerprint!
 With millions of combinations available (glass texture/image/color, mirror texture/image/color, edge texture/image/color), the possibilities are endless!*

-The always turning hamiltonian cycle digital discocubes are not produced by the algorithm in this repo, but by another polynomial-time algorithm.
+The always turning hamiltonian cycle digital discocubes are not produced by the algorithm in this repository, but by another polynomial-time algorithm.

 ## Command line usage
 To use the package via the command line, navigate to the root directory of the project in your terminal and run the following command: